-There have always been economic migrants – people who swap regions, countries – even continents – to find better wages to pay for a better life.
+There have always been economic migrants – people who swap regions, countries, even continents, to find better wages to pay for a better life.
 One out of every ten people on the planet either sends or receives money from abroad.
-And unlike all other forms of financial aid that travels into developing countries, remittances go directly to poor people.
+And unlike all other forms of financial aid that travel into developing countries, remittances go directly to poor people.
 Worldwide it’s estimated that amounts to a staggering two hundred billion dollars a year.
 What impact can it have in the fight against poverty?
-To find out more, Life travelled to the United States and El Salvador to uncover this hidden economy.
+To find out more, Life has travelled to the United States and El Salvador to uncover this hidden economy.

 Because of the huge sums involved, the way this money is sent from A to B is being revolutionised.
 Not surprisingly, the banking community is starting to show an interest.
 As a result, the days of smuggling dollars home may soon be over together with the expense of using transfer agents.